filecoin-saturn/L2-node/README.md

 Response:
 {"Version":"v0.0.0",
 "BytesCurrentlyStored":0, -> Total space currently taken up by the cached CAR files on the L2 user's machine.
-"TotalBytesUploaded":0,   -> Total number of bytes uploaded/serverd by the L2 node to requesting peers in it's entire lifetime.
+"TotalBytesUploaded":0,   -> Total number of bytes uploaded/served by the L2 node to requesting peers in it's entire lifetime.
 "TotalBytesDownloaded":0, -> Total number of bytes downloaded by the L2 node from the IPFS Gateway/origin server in it's entire lifetime.
-"NContentRequests":0,     -> Total number of requests recieved by the L2 node for content from clients in it's entire lifetime.
+"NContentRequests":0,     -> Total number of requests received by the L2 node for content from clients in it's entire lifetime.
-"NContentReqErrors":0}    -> Total number of error encountered by the L2 node while serving content to client in it's entire lifetime.
+"NContentReqErrors":0}    -> Total number of errors encountered by the L2 node while serving content to client in it's entire lifetime.
 ```

 2. GET **/dag/car**